manidarla/GIXDemo/README.md

 1.19.2

-Pretty cool!  we've specified our environment exactly. now export your environemnt so you can share it with someone else.
+Pretty cool!  we've specified our environment exactly.
+Now export your environemnt so you can share it with someone else.

 conda env export --name GIX514Assignment > GIX514Assignment.yaml